WALLReTuRn-new/PhpMongoDB/README.md

 Install MongoDB: Install MongoDB on your computer by following the instructions provided in the official MongoDB documentation.
 Make sure you have a running MongoDB instance that your PHP application can connect to.

+Install MongoDB Shell Download: Install MongoDB on your computer by following the instructions provided in the official MongoDB documentation.
+Make sure you have a running MongoDB instance that your PHP application can connect to.

 Clone the Project: Clone the project repository to your local machine using Git or download the project source code as a ZIP file and extract it.

 Configure MongoDB Connection: In the project directory, locate the configuration files such as config.php or .env file and update the MongoDB connection settings (hostname, port, credentials, etc.) according to your local setup.